 Let's imagine she wanted to have a place to stay for the night, and found this beautiful hotel on Park Place.
 She sneaked inside hoping the owner wouldn't see her so she wouldn't be required to pay the bill.
 When I asked her if she thought Jesus would do that?
 She immediately was repentant and paid the price.

 I know it may seem small, and it's only a game.
 But how do you think Jesus would play that game?
 Would He cheat someone all in the name of fun and games?

 My last challenge was today after church.
 I was talking with a friend about dental issues in regards to our children.
-We have Healthwave insurance (Kansas Medicaid) and are limited to where we can be seen.
-In fact, there is only one location in Topeka that accepts Healthwave.
+We have Healthwave insurance and are limited to where we can be seen.
+In fact, there is only one location near us that accepts Healthwave.